kstamand/modrouterui/README.md

   - After you save and exit the editor, choose menu option #6 to apply the changes (hide selected menus) from router's UI

 ## Usage:
-Once installed, from a terminal session into the router, enter the command ## hideuimenus and choose from one of the menu options:
+Once installed, from a terminal ssh session into the router, enter the command hideuimenus and choose from one of the menu options:

     (1) About        explain functionality
     (2) Help         information on how to use this script